MotivatedCreation/JPSFetchedResultsCollection/README.md

 # Usage

 ### Allocating a Container
 Allocate an instance of the JPSFetchedResultsContainer using either NSFetchedResultsControllers or NSFetchRequests.
-The order of the NSFetchedResultsControllersn or NSFetchRequests in the array determines the order of the entity sections.
+The order of the NSFetchedResultsControllers or NSFetchRequests in the array determines the order of the entity sections.

 ```
 let fetchedResultsContainer = JPSFetchedResultsContainer(fetchedResultsControllers: [...], managedObjectContext: context)